 Why Should You Consider Seeing a Premarital Counselor

 If you are planning a wedding in a house of worship, you may have already attended your first premarital counseling session as some churches and synagogues require it.
-If you are just now considering the idea, start preparing for your session with the answers to the following seven questions premarital counselors always ask.
+But if you are just considering the idea, you may be wondering what exactly premarital counseling looks like.

 1. What Do You Appreciate Most About Your Partner and Your Relationship?

 "These are the things that will get you through the hard parts of life.
 They will ground your relationship when all else feels chaotic," says Broadhead.
 Think about each other's interests and aspirations, or activities you love to do together.
 Consider issues such as trust and communication.
 It's important to reflect on what you love most about your partner while considering the ways your partner likes to be appreciated as well.

 2. Are You on the Same Page About Having Children?